Michigan Lady Bird Deed

 Capital Gains Taxes

 Using a Lady Bird Deed can help prevent your heirs from having to go to court and incurring the added expense of hiring a probate attorney.
 Probate is a court supervised process which transfers title of your assets to your heirs.
 Probate is time consuming, cumbersome and can cost your heirs thousands of dollars.
 A Lady Bird Deed is one way to avoid probate and the associated headaches.

 A Lady Bird Deed can be an extremely effective way to pass real property to the heirs of a Medicaid recipient.
 Using a Lady Bird Deed is not considered a Medicaid divestment.
 Further, you will not lose your home exemption for using a Lady Bird Deed.

-Michigan’s Medicaid Recovery or Estate Recovery Laws allow the State of Michigan to collect against the probate estate of a Medicaid recipient for money paid on his or her behalf.
+Michigan’s Medicaid Recovery allows the State of Michigan to collect against the assets of a Medicaid recipient for money paid on his or her behalf.
 Currently, however, the state can only seek reimbursement from assets that go through probate.
 You can take steps to prevent medicaid recovery by preventing your property from going through probate.
 This includes using a Lady Bird Deed.